ritika2502/Cognitive-Documentation/en-us/Computer-Vision-API/Vision-API-Overview.md

 The 21 languages supported by OCR are Chinese Simplified, Chinese Traditional, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, and Turkish.

 If needed, OCR corrects the rotation of the recognized text, in degrees, around the horizontal image axis.
 OCR provides the frame coordinates of each word as seen in below illustration.

 ![OCR Overview](https://www.microsoft.com/cognitive-services/en-us/Computer-Vision-API/documentation/Images/vision-overview-ocr.png)

 Requirements for OCR:
--The size of the input image must be between 40 x 40 and 32000 x 32000 pixels.
+- The size of the input image must be between 40 x 40 and 32000 x 32000 pixels.
--The image cannot be bigger than 100 megapixels.
+- The image cannot be bigger than 100 megapixels.

 Input image can be rotated by any multiple of 90 degrees plus a small angle of up to ±40 degrees.

 The accuracy of text recognition depends on the quality of the image.
 An inaccurate reading may be caused by the following:
--Blurry images
+- Blurry images
--Handwritten or cursive text
+- Handwritten or cursive text
--Artistic font styles
+- Artistic font styles
--Small text size
+- Small text size
--Complex backgrounds, shadows or glare over text or perspective distortion -Oversized or missing capital letters at the beginnings of words -Subscript, superscript, or strikethrough text
+- Complex backgrounds, shadows or glare over text or perspective distortion
+- Oversized or missing capital letters at the beginnings of words
+- Subscript, superscript, or strikethrough text

 Limitations: On photos where text is dominant, false positives may come from partially recognized words.
 On some photos, especially photos without any text, precision can vary a lot depending on the type of image.